 Even though no other girl, woman, has made you feel the things that Lark Blackwood did, my Id taunts me, grinning maniacally, waving his hands around.
-A dozen Megans or Chloes can’t match up to Lark Blackwood, he adds, scribbling complicated equations on a chalkboard to prove it to me.
+A dozen Megans or Chloes can’t match up to Lark Blackwood, my Superego adds, scribbling complicated equations on a chalkboard to prove it to me.
 Hormones + Vasopressin + Dopamine + Seratonin + Oxytocin + sparkling wine + dazzling sunlight = Lark Ellery Blackwood.

 Everything I ever wanted, before I knew I wanted it.

 I can still hear Lark Blackwood’s low-pitched, utterly hypnotic voice.
 “I’m not who you think I am.”
 “You’re too naive.
 You shouldn’t.”

 She rejected me.
 Bash Stone, the eternal loner, the misfit.

 Besides, girls like Chloe or Megan probably don’t know what it’s like to never fit in anywhere, to never feel like you’re special enough to matter to someone so clearly superior-

 “Bash?”
 Aiden calls through my closed door.
 “You up?”